MacKentoch/easyFormGenerator/README.md

 eda-easy-form-viewer-cancel-button-text               | string   |  cancel button text                                                                  |
 eda-easy-form-viewer-submit-form-event                | function |  to handle submit event in your controller (like saving data model for example)      |
 eda-easy-form-viewer-cancel-form-event                | function |  to handle cancel event in your controller                                           |

+> It will be far more talkative be checking demo: [`formviewer.html` in `preview` directory](https://github.com/MacKentoch/easyFormGenerator/blob/master/preview/formviewer.html)
 ______

 ## What is new?